One thing we’ve noticed in all our years going to Disney World is that not all seat rides are good ones.

 The first thing you want to remember is to aim for accuracy.
 Take your time and line up your shots — this will score way more points if you just keep randomly firing and not hitting anything.
 Also, some scenes have more high point targets, such as Woody’s Rootin’ Tootin’ Shootin’ Gallery — hit a shot through the saloon doors and new high-point targets will appear!

 Those lava flow balloons in the Dino Darts scene?
 Hit those to make the volcano erupt with balloons worth 500 points each!
 In the Shoot Camp scene, you’ll want to hit both 2000 point plates — this will lift the rocks to reveal a tank that shoots 3000 point plates into the air!
 Happy gaming!

 Mickey & Minnie’s Runaway Railway

 Best Seat: Okay, we’re still a little salty about losing The Great Movie Ride to this one, but we can still appreciate the new ride in its place — Mickey and Minnie’s Runaway Railway.
 There is a clear best seat for us and it’s the front row of the first car.
 Why?
-Because the other rows have plexiglass between them, which means you don’t see everything as well.
-It’s not as bad as the wet plexiglass on Frozen Ever After, but it still hinders your view.
+Because this gives you the best view without anyone’s head blocking anything in front of you.

 Worst Seat: The absolute worst seat on the ride is the back row of the back car.
-Not only do you have to sit behind all that plexiglass, but your car is the last one to get to the room where you get to do the Cha-Cha (Daisy’s dance studio) and the first ne out, so you don’t get to have as much of that fun experience.
+Not only do you have to sit behind all those heads in front of you, but your car is the last one to get to the room where you get to do the Cha-Cha (Daisy’s dance studio) and the first ne out, so you don’t get to have as much of that fun experience.

 NEWS: Capacity INCREASED on Mickey and Minnie’s Runaway Railway in Hollywood Studios Thanks to a NEW Addition!